ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h2>Simple summary</h2>

 &nbsp;   <p>

-&nbsp;     Statistics is used when questions involve data, variation,

-&nbsp;     and uncertainty.
-Asking the right type of question is the
+&nbsp;     Statistics is used when questions involve data, variation, and uncertainty.
+Asking the right type of question

-&nbsp;     first step in statistical reasoning.
+&nbsp;     is the first step in statistical reasoning.

 &nbsp;   </p>